aekdahl/DRL-Udacity-Nanodegree/2. Project 2 - Continuous Control/Report.md

 ### 5. Next steps

 - Improving the results by tweaking the many static variables set in this model could be a next step to take to simply try out different settings.
-- From there, it seem that some of the addons to the DQN algorithm can be used to further improve the performance.
-Trying out Double DQN, Prioritized Experience Replay or Dueling DQN might be a good idea.
+- Further, Prioritized Experience Replay can be a good idea since we use an experience replay buffert.
-- In this model we did not use the images produced by the video game as learning input to the model.
-Using the pixels of the images with CNN layers may also improve the results.
-Quite possibly with a trade off on computational performance and cost though.
+- Last, I decided to use a DDPG model, however, there are other possible models to use such as PPO or TRPO that could be a better fit for the challenge.